-Tutorials 3 - 9 provide provide a brief review of the current lecture topic AND focus specifically on the techniques used to study this content.
+Tutorials 1 - 7: In addition to online Tutorial material, there are also 7 in-person Seminars.
+The online Tutorial material provides a brief review of the current lecture topic AND focus specifically on the techniques used to study this content.
 The quizzes at the end of each of these tutorials assess students on both the current lecture topic and the techniques covered in tutorial.
-For each of these tutorials (3-9) there is also a virtual seminar focused on applying the techniques covered in tutorial to scientific questions pertaining to the lectures.
-See below for a detailed description of the virtual seminars.
+The in-person seminar focuses on applying the techniques covered in tutorial to scientific questions pertaining to the lectures.
+See below for a detailed description of the seminars.

 Students must complete the tutorial material in order to gain access to the Tutorial Quiz.
 Each Tutorial Quiz is worth 2% of the final grade.
-The best 8 of 9 quizzes are kept, comprising 16% of the final grade.
-Quizzes close on Tuesdays at 11:00 am.
-See the schedule for a complete list of all tutorial guiz due dates.

-Tutorial Seminars: Tutorials 3 - 9 are followed by virtual seminars led by graduate Teaching Assistants (TAs) from the department of MCB.
-Seminars are held via Zoom.
-All students will require a free basic Zoom account created with their U of G email address in order to participate in the seminars.
+The best 6 of 7 quizzes are kept, comprising 12% of the final grade.
+Quizzes close before the beginning of the corresponding seminar.
+See the schedule for a complete list of all tutorial quiz due dates.
+Tutorial Seminars: Tutorials 1 - 7 include seminars led by graduate Teaching Assistants (TAs) from the department of MCB.
+Seminars are in person - please ensure you know the date, time and location for your section's seminar.
 In these seminars students will work with their classmates to apply the techniques covered in tutorial to the lecture content by completing an application assignment.
 These assignments are posted the week before each seminar on Courselink, under Content - Tutorials/Seminars.
 The application assignments consist of 3 - 4 problem solving and data analysis questions and are meant to challenge students as they apply their knowledge to molecular problems.
 For each assignment the first 2-3 questions are completed with the assistance of the TA.
-The final question is completed during the seminar in 'break-out rooms', without TA assistance, and is graded.
-Application assignments are due at the end of seminar and should be submitted for grading into Dropbox found in the MCB 2050 Courselink navigation bar.
+The final question is completed during the seminar, without TA assistance, and is graded.
+Application assignments are due at the end of seminar and should be submitted to the TA.
+They will be returned the following week so they can be used as a study guide.

-Students must attend the virtual seminar for which they are registered in order to receive the seminar assignment mark.
+Students must attend the seminar for which they are registered in order to receive the seminar assignment mark.
 Each assignment is worth 1.5% of the final mark.
 The best 6 of 7 grades are kept comprising 9% of the final grade.

-All seminars are recorded.
-Students should conduct themselves in seminar as they would in a face to face lecture.
-Inappropriate behaviour may result in removal from the seminar.
+Students should conduct themselves appropriately during seminar.
+Inappropriate behavior may result in removal from the seminar.
 Please see the University policy on Academic Conduct.